EJFleet/pp4-my-cookbook-blog/README.md

 [Google Fonts](https://fonts.google.com/) was used to add the following fonts:

 - 'Roboto' was used to provide a simple, clean and easy to read appearance.
+- 'Nixie One' was used to give character to the logo.

 #### Imagery